 Use products like the Uniseal range to prevent wastage from leaking biogas, during the pilot stage in the storage period.

 I am just going to use it.
 They are not too expensive.
-We are going to take the years organic waste, such as rotten apples, and rotten vegetables, and turn them into methane by grinding them up in our methane digester, and letting them rot.
+We are going to take organic waste, such as rotten apples, and rotten vegetables, and turn them into methane by grinding them up in our methane digester, and letting them rot.

 For larger biogas generation plants you can generate biogas at a larger scale.
 One potential good move (US based) is a 3/4 horsepower in-sink macerator.

-The great thing about using rotten vegetables is you are getting it before it is halfway digested.
+The great thing about using rotten vegetables is you are getting them before it is halfway digested.
 A lot of people use methane digesters.
 They will throw cow dung in there, which is good.
 But, that stuff is halfway already used.
 The cow has already used it.
 One time, they hooked up a balloon to one of these cows.
 That cow, in one day, filled up a balloon full of methane the size of the cow.

-But, if your stuff is halfway digested, there is a problem because, about half the methane is gone already.
+But, if your stuff is halfway digested, there is a problem because about half the methane is gone already.
 If it is fresh it is best.
 Nothing produces methane better than anything with lots of sugar in it.
 Cantaloupes, apples etc, produce way more methane than just grass would.

 So, what you should do?
 You should go out to some of the local restaurants, you know the ones right down the street.
 See if you can make a deal with them to get their leftover food waste to put in your biodigester.
 It is way better than just using cow dung or chicken waste.
 There is way more of it.

 We went around, and after a while picked up 800 pounds of rotten food waste per load.
-If it was good, we would feed it to the chickens, but if it is super rotten stuff, we are just tossing in the macerator, grinding it up and mixing it in to a digester feedstock substrate (slurry).
+If it was good, we would feed it to the chickens, but if it is super rotten stuff, we are just tossing in the macerator, grinding it up and mixing it into a digester feedstock substrate (slurry).
 And it will, if needed, produce methane for seven or eight weeks.
 It will produce a lot of methane within two weeks.

 Then, if it is for waste biogas generation, it just keeps going for about seven or eight weeks.

-13. – IBC Tanks Based Biogas Generators
+12. – IBC Tank Based Biogas Generators

 These are our three IBC tanks: one, two, three.
 I wanted to build something that will take a hundred pounds of food scraps a day, move it on through.